-Your post will now show as being “Scheduled” inside the Post Edit > Publish section …
+Your post will now show as being “Scheduled” inside the Post Edit > Publish module …

 You can see which scheduled posts are queued for publishing in your WP dashboard’s ‘Activity’ panel …

-Let us show you now how to republish existing WP posts.
+Now, we will show you how to republish existing WP blog posts.